ohscar/rmalloc/doc/paper/appendix.rst

     result.soffice-ops.allocstats

-Heap size in allocstats mode is set te this value, increased by 5% until there is no OOM on the last operation, to make sure that the entire program can be run in full at least once.
+Heap size in allocstats mode is set to this value, increased by 5% until there is no OOM on the last operation, to make sure that the entire program can be run in full at least once.